table1/framework-project/README.md

 # Framework Project Template

-**The easiest way to start a Framework-based data analysis project.**

 This repository provides a pre-configured project template for the [Framework R package](https://github.com/table1/framework).
 Clone it, edit `init.R` with your settings, and run it to scaffold your project.